By Kristen Gough

 While I’m doubtful I will ever have a chance to dine inside a castle, I can eat at a picnic table just outside of it in Squire's Castle, part of the North Chagrin Reservation.
 Picnic tables lines both sides of the greenway that lead up to the castle.

-On a recent Saturday, our family stopped by Café Europa Bistro in Willoughby before venturing to the castle.
-After all, it just seemed right to open up a spread of monte cristo and chevapchichi (Balkan sausages) sandwiches with desserts like cherry-infused black forest cake and crisp apple strudel.
+Awhile back, our family stopped by Café Europa Bistro in Willoughby before venturing to the castle.
+After all, it just seemed right to open up a spread of Monte Cristo and Chevapchichi (Balkan sausages) sandwiches with desserts like Cherry-infused Black Forest Cake and Crisp Apple Strudel.

 We stopped by Ginger Sushi Burrito & Hibachi in Mentor on our way.
 My teenagers created their own rolls with crab and avocado wrapped in seaweed and served with tangy dipping sauce, while I ordered the chicken hibachi.
 The generous portions are enough for two.
 We ate our picnic then walked along the long beach in search of sea glass.

 A short drive east of Toledo, Maumee Bay State Park includes a mix of meadow trails, wetlands and beach that make it a fun place to explore with your family – and to have a picnic.
 You can pick up something to eat in Toledo, but I find it’s easier to grab sandwiches at the restaurant in the Maumee Bay Lodge and Conference Center for a quick, impromptu bite.
-Located inside the lodge, I recommend a Maumee Bay Patty Melt or the Maumee Bay Club.
-For something a little different the Citrus Seafood Salad, with shrimp mixed in a tangy-mayo sauce and then served on a croissant.
+Located inside the lodge, Water's Edge Restaurant is the perfect spot for your meal.

 These are an abundance of picnic spots available throughout the state.
 While it’s easy to find a table, you can always pack a blanket and create your own.